Chapter 13 BWV 33 Allein zu dir, Herr Jesu Christ

 The alto aria, standing as it does almost centrally in the cantata, is a supreme example of Bach's ability to weave an elongated musical tapestry from seemingly the least rewarding of materials.
 It can last the best part of ten minutes in performance, a very long time, even in the Baroque age of experimentation with extended movements.
 The text describes the faltering and fearful paces towards Jesus, a stepping image that Bach seldom ignores.
 It continues to describe the weight of sin which, nevertheless, the word of Jesus expiates.

-We quickly discover the continuous treading image depicted in the pizzicato bass.
+We immediately recognise the continuous treading image depicted in the pizzicato bass.
 Above it the yearning violin and vocal lines express the sadness of sin and the expiation of it.
 Thus we are touched by a group of contrasting images all within the one, albeit extensive, movement; just the sort of challenge Bach responds to in the most imaginative of ways.

 (Further discussion of Bach's use of minor-mode notes to colour major key movements may be found in chapter 16, dealing with C 8).